Ofadiman/data-structures/readme.md

 - `Add`: Adds a new node with a given value to the end of the list.
 - `Prepend`: Add a new node to the beginning of the list.
+- `Insert`: Insert a new node at a specific position in the list.

 Here are some real-world use cases of Singly Linked Lists: